lumianph/gpuprec/README.md

 ## BENCHMARK

-*benchmark.cu* is an accuracy and performance micro-benchmark to test most supported operators.
-Type the below commands to compile the executable files.
+*benchmark.cu* is a micro-benchmark for accuracy and performance.
+Type the below commands for compilation.

 ```
 cd gqd_test